Program Requirements

 - Value Theory

-A course cannot count towards more than one Core Area requirement.
+A course cannot count toward more than one Core Area requirement.
 The courses that will satisfy each Core Area are listed below.

 Historical Philosophy (3 units):